Board of Directors

 500 company, PR agency and now a telecom and technology company in Anchorage, Alaska.

-to tackle big challenges and help organizations and individuals shine.
+She seeks to tackle big challenges and help organizations and individuals shine.

 When not working, Heather enjoys time with her family, playing outdoors, reading and community service.
 She and her husband, Chris, live in Anchorage with their son, James.

 Greater Prudhoe Area Manager

 Stephanie Erickson is Greater Prudhoe Area Manager for ConocoPhillips Alaska, where she leads a multidisciplinary team of professionals to oversee ConocoPhillips' non-operated interest in Prudhoe Bay and its satellite fields.

 Stephanie was raised in Minnesota.
 She earned a bachelor’s in geological engineering from Michigan Technological University and a master’s in geophysics from the University of Utah.
 Stephanie began her career at Phillips Petroleum Company in 1998 in Bartlesville, Oklahoma.
 She lived in Anchorage 2002-2009, spent 12 years in Texas, and moved back to Anchorage in 2020